Davengahu007/MASSIVE_Data/README.md

 1. Execute the provided code to accomplish the tasks.
 2. Ensure you have the required dataset files in the specified directory.

-### Example
-Include a brief code example or a step-by-step guide if necessary.

 ### Notes
 Sets Variables: It initializes variables with command-line arguments. command gets the first argument, dataset_directory gets the second, and PYTHON_PATH is set to the path of the Python executable.